 The corridor linking Gunung Tarak and Sungai Putri runs in between two oil palm concessions.
-On the west side is the 18,000 ha PT Kayung Agro Lestari, operated by Austindo Nusantara Jaya.
-On the eastern side is the 18,000 ha PT Gemilang Makmur Subur, operated by Bumitama Gunajaya Agro .
+On the west side is the 18,000 ha PT Kayung Agro Lestari, operated 18,000 ha PT Gemilang Makmur Subur, operated by Bumitama Gunajaya Agro.

-In 2016, Aidenvironment entered into a partnership with Bumitama Gunajaya Agro and IDH to strengthen the protection of the corridor.
-The project included, among others, support for 2,500 smallholder farmers operating in the vicinity of the corridor, restoration of 400 ha of degraded habitat, and training of Bumitama Gunajaya Agro staff and villagers to patrol the corridor and observe the orangutans using it.
+In 2016, Aidenvironment entered into a partnership with Bumitama Gunajaya Agro and IDH to strengthen among others, support for 2,500 smallholder farmers operating in the vicinity of the corridor, restoration of 400 ha of degraded habitat, and training of Bumitama Gunajaya Agro staff and villagers to patrol the corridor and observe the orangutans using it.